-This course investigates advanced tools and technologies to provide additional insight into effective utilization of Web sites.
-Current technologies will be used to integrate Web pages to interact with data sources, such as, databases, spreadsheets, and XML.
-Additional topics may be discussed depending on technology available at the time of the course offering and the specific interests of the current students.
+This course investigates advanced tools and technologies to provide additional insight into effective utilization of web sites.
+Current technologies will be used to integrate web pages to interact with data sources, such as, databases, spreadsheets, and XML.
+Additional topics may be discussed depending on the specific interests of the current students.
 Prerequisites: BCIS 3320 and BCIS 3318.